Semrush helps you:

-Web Browser Market Share In 2023: 85+ Browser Usage Statistics
+Web Browser Market Share: 85+ Browser Usage Statistics

 If you want up-to-date browser stats, then you’ll LOVE this comprehensive roundup.